raspberrypilearning/cats/en/step_6.md

 --- /hint ---

 --- hint ---
-Here are the new code blocks you'll need to add to your `when I start as a clone` script:
+Here are the new code blocks you need to add to your `when I start as a clone` script:
 ```blocks
 change [score v] by (1)